Application Performance Monitoring Tools Configuration

 • start_ca

-2. Shut down and then start up the Control-M/Server and the Control-M/Server Configuration Agent, as described in steps 1 and 4 above.
+2. Shut down and then start up the Control-M/Server and the Control-M/Server Configuration Agent.